 With vibrant illustrations and lyrical rhyming, A Song for Bear tells an imaginative and inspirational story in an entertaining way.

 Gabby Dawnay is a writer and poet.
-She is a regular contributor to OKIDO magazine and a scriptwriter for children’s television.
+She is the author of over 20 books for children, including the bestselling If I Had a … series.
+She is a regular contributor to OKIDO magazine and a scriptwriter for children's television.

-Alex Barrow is a London-based illustrator and both the art director and a regular contributor at OKIDO magazine.
+Alex Barrow is a London-based illustrator.
+He is the art director for and a regular contributor to OKIDO magazine.
+Alex and Gabby are also the duo behind A House for Mouse and A Song for Bear.